KaburaJ/Booking-App/README.md

                         ],
                       ),
   ```
-* A row widget with two children, each of which is an instance of a custom "AppColumnLayout" widget.
-The row has mainAxisAlignment set to "spaceBetween", so the two children will be evenly distributed at the beginning and end of the row.
+A row widget with two children, each of which is an instance of a custom `AppColumnLayout` widget.
+The row has mainAxisAlignment set to `spaceBetween`, so the two children will be evenly distributed at the beginning and end of the row.
 </br>
-The "AppColumnLayout" widget appears to have four named parameters: "firstText", "secondText", "alignment", and "isColor".
-It's likely that this widget displays two pieces of text and allows some customization of the text alignment and coloring.
-The "firstText" and "secondText" parameters probably specify the text to be displayed, while the "alignment" parameter controls the alignment of the text within the widget.
-The "isColor" parameter might be a boolean that determines whether the widget is colored or not.
+The `AppColumnLayout` widget appears to have four named parameters: `firstText`, `secondText`, `alignment`, and `isColor`.
+This widget displays two pieces of text and allows some customization of the text alignment and coloring.
+The `firstText` and `secondText` parameters specify the text to be displayed, while the `alignment` parameter controls the alignment of the text within the widget.
 </br>
   ```dart
                       Gap(